QuantLet/Styleguide-and-FAQ/Styleguide.md

 ```

 ---
-In some cases, the datafields "Input" and "Output" require you to add an additional description to your enumerated items.
+In some cases, the data fields "Input" and "Output" require you to add an additional description to your enumerated items.
 You can do this by using following syntax:
 ```yaml

 Input: